 In time, the British resorted to gunfire to protect themselves from thievery.
 The British were secure on their ship and the Tahitians were secure on land, with Tahiti's chiefs wary of British firepower.
 To pacify the British and renew trade, the chiefs recruited women of low birth (lower at least than nobility) to offer themselves to the British crewmen.
 Prostitution had not been a part of life in Tahiti, but sexual hospitality had.
 A lively trade resumed, and the seaworthiness of the HMS Dolphin was threatened as the crew pulled nails from the ship to trade for sexual favors – nails with which the Tahitians made fishing hooks.

-Wallis claimed Tahiti for King George III.
-But the following year the French explorer Louis Bougainville arrived and claimed Tahiti for France.
+The year following Wallis' visit, the French explorer Louis Bougainville arrived and claimed Tahiti for France.
 Then in 1774 the British returned – an expedition led by Captain James Cook.
-And Cook arrived again in 1777.
+And Cook came again in 1777.
 Cook estimated the population of Tahiti to be around 200,000.
+(Maybe he didn't count well.)
 He found islanders at war with each other, with a flotilla of 200 war canoes and 10,000 warriors from Tahiti setting out for the island of Eimeo (Moorea), fifteen miles to the west.
-In a recent war, an ambitious chief on the island of Raiatea (100 miles northwest of Tahiti) had been promoting a god named Oro, a god with an appetite for human sacrifice greater than the appetite of its rivals in the other islands.
-And, by the time of Captain Cook's arrival, a mellowed Oro worship dominated Tahiti.
+In a recent war, an ambitious chief on the island of Raiatea (100 miles northwest of Tahiti) had been promoting worship of the god Oro with an appetite for human sacrifice greater than the appetite of rival gods on other islands.
+Cook found a mellowed Oro worship dominating the island of Tahiti.

 The Tahitian chieftain most friendly with the British was Pomare.
 The additional British captains arriving at Tahiti accepted his claim to hegemony.
-They gave him guns in trade and helped him in his battles.
+They gave him guns in trade and helped him in his battles with other islanders.
 British missionaries arrived, sent by a non-denominational Protestant group called the London Missionary Society.
 Pomare befriended the missionaries, and the missionaries favored both peace and Pomare, but, with the British unwilling to apply force to create order among the islands, the missionaries were unable to stop the warring.

 By now, islanders were passing to each other diseases that had arrived with the Europeans – diseases for which they had undeveloped immunities.
 Many islanders were dying.
 And, in 1803, Pomare died.
-His son, Otu, became head of the family, with the title Pomare II.
+His son Otu became head of the family, with the title Pomare II.
 The missionaries remained allied with the Pomare family.
-Despite their pacifism, they wanted to see Pomare II successful in uniting the islanders under his rule.
+Despite their pacifism they wanted to see Pomare II successful in uniting the islanders under his rule.
 Other chieftains on Tahiti became fed up with what they saw as Pomare's pretensions of power, and in 1808 they drove him from Tahiti to the nearby island of Eimeo (Moorea).
 These other chieftains were not so friendly toward the missionaries, and the missionaries left Tahiti for other islands.

 Pomare II asked the missionaries for advice on laws, and the missionaries, being monarchists and wanting Pomare to be a proper monarch, advised him that the laws would have to be his, not theirs.
-They did make suggestions, however, and in September, 1819, Pomare produced Tahiti's first written law.
+They made suggestions, however, and in September, 1819, Pomare produced Tahiti's first written law.
 There was protection of life and property, observance of the Sabbath, a sanctification of marriage and a judiciary to maintain the laws.

 Pomare II died in 1824 at the age of forty-two, leaving behind an eight-year-old daughter and a five-year-old son.
 The son, Pomare III, ruled in name while being educated by the missionaries.
 He died in 1827 of an unknown disease, and the daughter, then eleven, became Queen Pomare IV.